Zambia national badminton team

 The Zambia national badminton team represents Zambia in international badminton team competitions.
 The team is controlled by the Zambia Badminton Association.

 The Zambian team won two runner-up places in the 1982 African Badminton Championships.
-Their most recent achievement was in 2017 African Badminton Championships where the mixed team got into the semifinals for bronze.
+Their most recent achievement was in 2017 African Badminton Championships where the mixed team got into the semi-finals for bronze.
 The team participated in the 2022 Commonwealth Games.

 Zambia made its badminton debut in the Olympics when Eli Mambwe participated in the 2008 Summer Olympics men singles event in Beijing, China.